Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the private data updated callback invoked when the voice control engine sets private data to the voice control manager:
+- Set the private data updated callback to get invoked when the voice control engine sets private data to the voice control manager:

   ```c
   /* Callback */